fonoster/fonoster/docs/reference/VoiceResponse.md

 ### voiceResponse.answer()
 Answer the communication channel.
-Before running any other verb you must run the anwer command.
+Before running any other verb you must run the answer command.

 **Kind**: instance method of [<code>VoiceResponse</code>](#VoiceResponse)
 **Example**